 918 N Lake Ave, Pasadena, CA 91104

 Roma Italian Deli and Grocery is located in a strip mall.
 It’s a small grocery store filled with Italian food supplies and a wonderful deli.
-Rosario, who is now in his 80’s, has been behind the deli since 1955.
+Rosario, who was in his 80’s, has been behind the deli since 1955.
 When we arrived, he was slicing cheese.
 He’ll give you samples of the over 70 varieties of cheese they have available.
 All you have to do is ask.
 He came to the US from Sicily and moved to Pasadena.

 I was astounded by the varieties of pasta the store has on display.
 They were all imported from Italy and made with the finest ingredients.
 I wish it was closer to where I live because I would be there every day.

 As we boarded our bus, we were a cold cut sandwich made by the deli.
 I had to box it up to save for later because I was already stuffed.
 At home, I had the sandwich and the leftover pizza from Nonna’s for dinner that night.
 I promised myself to eat salad for the rest of the week.
 LOL